influxdata/telegraf/plugins/inputs/wireless_mac/README.md

 # Wireless Input Plugin for macOS

 The wireless_mac plugin gathers metrics about wireless link quality file.
 This plugin currently supports macOS only.

-### Configuration:
+## Configuration

 ```toml
 # Monitor wifi signal strength and quality